neandr/react-addon/README.md

 ![Mailto_3](https://neandr.github.io/vContacts/Mailto_3.png)

-Use the [To] or [CC] or [BCC] to open a compose window with to assembled addresses.
+Use the [To] or [CC] or [BCC] to open a compose window with the assembled addresses.
 The [Copy mailto] copies to the copy/paste buffer.
 The copied addresses can be added directly to one of the rows [To] or [CC] or [BCC] on the compose window.

  ![Mailto_4](https://neandr.github.io/vContacts/Mailto_4.png)